spyroot/warlock/README.md

 ## Overview

 Warlock is a spell-casting tool designed to combine a set of spells that mutate some environments.
 Consider IaaS as a world where Caas is an entity in a castle within that world, and worker nodes are minions.
 Each minion can perform some work and uses PODs.
 For example, a minion can move magic herbs from one spot to another.
 Minions can either walk (use a slow CNI) or teleport (use DPDK).
 The main play here is that the Warlock needs to learn a set of spells that will make the minions more efficient.
 Since the Warlock has the power to bend reality, it can mutate the entire world (IaaS).

+##

+Master spell.

+Some definition.

+A Spell Spec is a framework that encapsulates what is termed a "Master Spell."
+This Master Spell is essentially an aggregation of several spells which together create a comprehensive strategy.

+These spells, when cast by a Spell Caster, are applied to various environments to achieve specific objectives, such as optimization tasks.

+The objective is to learn a powerful Master Spell upon acting on environment producing maximizing desired behavior.

+The framework is designed to be abstract, using terms like IaaS, CaaS, and pods metaphorically, rather than referring to actual infrastructure components.

+The system categorizes spells into three primary types alongside additional, optional spells:

+IaaS Spells: Aimed at transforming what is conceptually represented as IaaS.
+CaaS Spells: Focus on altering what is analogously understood as CaaS.
+Pods Spells: These are theoretical entities used to evaluate the effectiveness of a Master Spell, not direct references to Kubernetes pods or similar technologies.

 ## API